lastingParadox/ff-site/archive-to-markdown/md/ff2/17-take-two.md

 **Jelsafan0** _(04-Sep-18 04:04 PM)_

-t!8ball Does Iris’s anger at the new knowledge that her planet was intentionally blown up make her more scary?
+t!8ball Does Iris's anger at the new knowledge that her planet was intentionally blown up make her more scary?

 **Tatsumaki** _(04-Sep-18 04:04 PM)_